GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Introduction

-To address this challenge, we propose \textit{\rone{g}raph \rone{s}equence \rone{a}ttention} (GSA), a new attention mechanism for effectively capturing temporal dependency.\footnote{Our proposed attention mechanism is called graph sequence attention as it performs attention-related operations over graph signals.} GSA addresses the limitation of standard attention (i.e., comparing the \textit{inaccurate} initial estimate with each historical data that may lead to \textit{inaccurate} attention).
-It achieves this by leveraging more recent data points to better capture temporal dependency.
-We use Fig.~\ref{fig:gsa_intro} to illustrate how GSA works.
-As shown in the figure, GSA groups together several recent past data points with the initial estimate, forming a \textit{\rone{t}emporal \rone{n}eighborhood} (TN) for the next time instant.
-For each historical data, GSA also groups together the same number of previous data points with the historical data, forming a historical temporal neighborhood.\footnote{A temporal neighborhood also contains later data in some cases (see Section \ref{sec:gsa}).} GSA then compares the temporal neighborhood for the next time instant with each historical temporal neighborhood, which involves \textit{multiple comparisons} between their data, i.e., comparing their latest data, their second latest data, \ldots, and their earliest data.
-After identifying similar historical temporal neighborhoods, GSA pays attention to their latest data points and uses the values of these data points to predict the next data. \textit{As GSA uses temporal neighborhoods (rather than comparing individual data as standard attention does) to find where and how to pay attention for forecasting, it can better tolerate the inaccuracy and noise of individual data points (e.g., tolerate inaccuracy in the initial estimate), resulting in better attention.}
+To overcome the limitations of standard attention mechanisms in capturing temporal dependency, we introduce \textit{graph sequence attention} (GSA).\footnote{We name our proposed attention mechanism \textit{graph sequence attention} because it conducts attention-related operations specifically on graph signals.} GSA addresses the issue inherent in standard attention --- relying on a potentially inaccurate initial estimate to compare with each piece of historical data, which can lead to misguided focus.
+GSA overcomes this by utilizing a cluster of more recent data points, providing a more accurate representation of temporal dependency.
+We explain the workings of GSA using Figure~\ref{fig:gsa_intro}.
+In this illustration, GSA aggregates several recent data points with the initial estimate, creating a \textit{temporal neighborhood} (TN) for the forthcoming time instant.
+Similarly, for each piece of historical data, GSA forms a \textit{historical temporal neighborhood} by grouping it with an equivalent number of preceding data points.
+GSA then compares the TN for the upcoming time instant against each historical temporal neighborhood.
+This process involves multiple comparisons of their respective data points --- comparing the most recent, the second most recent, and so on, down to the earliest.
+Upon identifying similar historical temporal neighborhoods, GSA focuses on their most recent data points and utilizes these values for predicting the upcoming data point.
+By employing temporal neighborhoods for comparison --- rather than individual data points, as standard attention does --- GSA is more adept at managing individual data point inaccuracies and noise (e.g., errors in the initial estimate), leading to more effective and accurate attention in forecasting.